rcl-vc/papers/README.md

 - Open an [issue](https://github.com/rcl-vc/papers/issues) describing what you want to do, such as changing an existing section or creating a new one.
 Wait for approval before you invest much time.

-- Once you have the approval to proceed, fork the repo of the **main** branch and create a new branch for your changes.
+- Once you get the approval to proceed, fork the repo of the **main** branch and create a new branch for your changes.

 - Submit a PR to the **main** branch with your changes.